PRP Activation with Calcium Gluconate

 — An interesting new study tiled “The In-Vitro Development of Polarized Hair Bearing Skin” using LGR6+ epithelial stem cells.
 A bit too technical for me to analyze in detail in this brief updates post.

 And now on to medical items of interest:

 — Deleting genes could bolster lifespan by 60 years.
 Only done in yeast cells as of now, but perhaps Liz Parrish can help speed this up in humans too?

 — George Church and colleagues do it yet again.
 They modify 62 genes in pigs used the CRISPR/Cas9 gene-editing technology.
 Humanity is a giant step closer to the day when organs can be harvested from pigs and implanted into humans without fear of rejection.

 — If organ donations from pigs take too long to become a reality, there is always the possibility of ever improving artificial organs.
 The third ever patient to be fitted with an artificial Carmat heart is doing well six months post transplant.
 He is 73 years old.
 The first such patient died 2.5 months after getting an artificial heart and the second such patient died 9 months after getting an artificial heart due to a motor control malfunction.

-An interesting side note: I once met this lady at a conference and she told me that she was involved in the freezing of baseball legend Ted Williams at Alcor in 2002.
+An interesting side note: I met this lady at a conference in 2008 and she told me that she was involved in the freezing of baseball legend Ted Williams at Alcor in 2002.
 She told me that even at the age of 83, his legs were extremely muscular!

 — A good article on Japan’s push to lead the world in stem cell research, including fast tracking clinical trials.
 We in the hair loss world know all about this and are hoping that many western companies take advantage of these favorable laws and conduct their trials in Japan.